-Deleting your Facebook account is a drastic measure, but if you've decided to go ahead with it, it's quite a straightforward process.
+Deleting your Facebook account, and parting ways with the social media platform forever, might be viewed as a drastic measure, but if you've decided to go ahead and do it, it's a fairly straightforward process.

-Facebook understandably doesn’t want to let your data go – which you’ve likely noticed if you’ve ever spent time digging through your account settings.
-However, with a little effort, you can back up your personal data, then completely erase yourself from the social media site.
+Not surprisingly, Facebook doesn’t want to let you – and more importantly your valuable data – go, which you’ll likely have noticed if you’ve ever spent time digging through your account settings.
+However, with a little time and effort, you can back up your personal data, and then completely erase yourself from the platform.

 1. Download your Facebook data

 If you’ve been using Facebook for a while, you might have hundreds of photos and videos saved on its servers, as well as thousands of posts and comments.
 Facebook also stores information about where you've logged in, dates and times you’ve clicked on ads, and your account status history.